 1974-1975 : HU58 was sold in 1974 to Fred Stalder of ROC fame.
 It joined several other Lolas in the ROC team (T290/292/294), and this one apparently ran only few times.

 1976 : At the end of 1975, the car was sold to André Chevalley and/or Georges Morand of Switzerland.
 The pair + François Trisconi then won the under 2-Litre sportscars category at the 1976 Le Mans 24 Hour race.

-1979 – 1983: Elkoubi, as Lolastique built a new tub and roll hoop for new owner Francios Calmels in 296 configuration, but with options for 290 or 296 nose.
-Originally raced with ROC engine, but after racing at Le Mans in 1979, the car ran with BDG power.
-However, the car still retains the Le Mans winning gearbox, #FGA 6, to this day.
+The Lola originally raced with ROC engine, but after Le Mans in 1979, the car ran with BDG power.
+The Lola still retains the Le Mans winning gearbox, #FGA 6, to this day.

 In 2000 the Lola was purchased by its current owner.
 The car was restored and painted silver and black.
 Interestingly, the layers of paint on door show the following history:

 - The bottom layer of paint is Pronuptia white

 - There is a green stripe on the door (Camels colors)

 - Silver blue (as when Gigan and Knutson color)